Karguel1995/Karguel1995/README.md

 - 🌱 I’m currently learning Gatsby and Bootstrap 🧠
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects, learn node.js, become more friendly with TypeScript

 ### Connect with me: